sujal-thakkar/ten-days-of-voice-agents-2025/frontend/README.md

 LIVEKIT_API_KEY=your_livekit_api_key
 LIVEKIT_API_SECRET=your_livekit_api_secret
 LIVEKIT_URL=https://your-livekit-server-url
+FRAUD_DB_PATH=/absolute/path/to/backend/src/data/fraud_cases.db
 ```

 These are required for the voice agent functionality to work with your LiveKit project.
+`FRAUD_DB_PATH` should point to the exact SQLite file seeded by the backend (for example `d:/WEB-DEV/ten-days-of-voice-agents-2025/backend/src/data/fraud_cases.db`).
+If you omit it, the API falls back to `../backend/src/data/fraud_cases.db` relative to the frontend directory.

+These entries are required for the voice agent functionality to work with your LiveKit project and to keep the fraud dashboard in sync with the backend tools.

 ## Contributing